uditalias/swamp/README.md

 Type: `Object` Default: `{ out: 'logs/out.log', err: 'logs/err.log' }`

-Configure the main loggers of the Swamp for out and error logs
+Configure the main loggers of the Swamp for out and error logs.
+The default log files will be located where the `Swampfile.js` is located, under the `logs` folder

 ####environments